My Favorite Marches

 Webpages about national anthems:

-nationalanthemns.info and david.national-anthems has history, MIDI files, lyrics, and sheet music for more than 400 anthems.
+nationalanthemns.info by David Kendall has history, MIDI files, lyrics, and sheet music for more than 400 anthems.

 U.S. Navy Band MP3 files